 How dimensional weight surcharges differ from oversize package surcharge

-Dimensional weight surcharges are driven by package volume, while oversize package surcharge fees are tied to size thresholds that exceed carrier limits or pricing bands.
-A light package can trigger DIM costs even if it is not technically oversized.
-If you want a quick refresher on how carriers calculate that “volume-based” price, see What Is Billable Weight?
-Calculate It in Minutes.
+Dimensional weight surcharges are driven by package volume.
+Oversize package surcharge fees are tied to size thresholds that exceed carrier limits or pricing bands.
+A light package can trigger DIM costs even when it is not technically oversized.

 What triggers additional handling fees (weight thresholds, shape, size)

 Additional handling fees are often triggered by weight thresholds, long sides, unusual shapes, or packaging that does not move smoothly through carrier systems.
-Tubes, uneven boxes, and “close enough” dimensions can create higher shipping costs.
+Tubes, uneven boxes, and “close enough” dimensions can all create higher costs.

 Why one box choice can change shipment costs